 Amazon picks, packs, and ships the order

-Amazon Multi-Channel Fulfillment pricing
+Amazon Multi-Channel Fulfilment pricing

-Storage fees for Multi-Channel Fulfillment are seasonal.
+Storage fees for Multi-Channel Fulfilment are seasonal.
 During the busy holiday shopping and peak season, Amazon increases storage fees from USD $0.69 per cubic foot to $2.40 per cubic foot for standard sized products — almost a 4x increase in inventory storage fees.
 This can quickly cut into your profits during the holiday season.

-Amazon Multi-Channel Fulfillment: pros and cons
+Amazon Multi-Channel Fulfilment: pros and cons

 Store all your inventory in one place